Dyson V8 Absolute Review – A V6 on Steroids

 Emptying the dirt bin will also be less messy thanks to the redesigned mechanism that lifts the entire cyclonic assembly forcing dirt downwards.

-The only complaint I have would be the price, at around $550 this vacuum is very expensive.
+The only complaint I have would be the price – this vacuum is expensive in compared to other cordless.

 The new and improved version of the V6 has a longer run time, strong suction, more agitation, a larger dirt bin and an easier to empty mechanism that consumers have been clamoring Dyson to improve.